|System Profile||AWT Swing Example.profile.xml|

 1. This means the listener triggered, but there is no business logic behind that listener.
 Unfortunately, the Swing Demo Application does not have much code behind the user interface controls.
 So at this point, it's good to have many PurePaths, and to see seeing the event object as string in the argument column as previously shown.

-At this point in the walkthrough, many user interface events are captured.
+At this point in the tutorial, many user interface events are captured.
 For a better overview, you can define some business transactions for the different event types.
 The following sections describe how to set up these business transaction and how they work.

 User interface action events